creativetechnologylab/generative-ai-workshop/slides/slides.md

 # Hallucination

 ---
-# Image Generation 2: Generative Adversarial Networks (GANs)
+# Image Generation II
+## Generative Adversarial Networks (GANs)

 ---
-# What are GANs?
+# How do GANs compare to Stable Diffusion?

-- trained on smaller, curated data (< 5000)
+* trained on a smaller, hand-picked dataset (< 5000)
   - but you can get away with even smaller datasets in the 100s
-- generates new instances of what it has been trained on and nothing else
+* generates new instances of what it has been trained on and nothing else
-- more trial-and-error involved
+* more trial-and-error involved
-- greater freedom to customise/control your model
+* greater freedom to customise/control your model
-- more ethical (more on this later)
+* more ethical compared to Stable Diffusion (more on this later)

 ---
 # GANs in Action - This Person Does Not Exist